uspki/policies/certificate-policy.md

 **certificatePolicies:policyQualifiers:policyQualifierId (optional)**
 **Required/Optional:** Optional
-The extension SHOULD be present and is Recommended.
+The extension should be present and is Recommended.
   - id-qt 1 [RFC 5280].

 **certificatePolicies:policyQualifiers:qualifier:cPSuri (optional)**